karlmdavis/rps-tourney/dev/README-DEVENV.md

 * [Eclipse WTP Tomcat FAQ](https://wiki.eclipse.org/WTP_Tomcat_FAQ)
 * [Stack Overflow: Where can I view Tomcat log files in Eclipse?](http://stackoverflow.com/a/7354545/1851299)

 During development, it's recommended that the web applications be run in Apache Tomcat via Eclipse's WTP plugin.
 This is recommended as it's both easy to use and also similar to the production deployment (which also uses Tomcat).
-The `devenv-install.py` script will create a standalone Tomcat installation for this purpose.
+The SDKMAN! instructions above should have installed a Tomcat server for this purpose.

 Within Eclipse, the Tomcat instance can be setup as follows:

 1. Go to **Window > Show View > Other...**, select **Server > Servers** and click **OK**.
 1. Right-click a blank spot in the view, and select **New > Server**.
 1. On the *Define a New Server* screen:
-    1. Select the **Tomcat v8.0 Server** node.
+    1. Select the **Tomcat v8.5 Server** node.
         * Note: If *Server name* and *Server runtime environment* aren't yet visible here, click **Next** and adjust the instructions below a bit.
 (Those fields aren't available until at least one runtime has been configured for the server type.)
-    1. For *Server name*, enter "`apache-tomcat-8.0.32 at localhost`".
+    1. For *Server name*, enter "`apache-tomcat-8.5.94 at localhost`".
     1. For *Server runtime environment*, click **Add...**.
 On the *Tomcat Server* dialog this opens:
-        1. For *Name*, enter "`apache-tomcat-8.0.32`".
+        1. For *Name*, enter "`apache-tomcat-8.5.94`".
-        1. Select your `~/workspaces/tools/apache-tomcat-8.0.32` directory as the *Tomcat installation directory*.
+        1. Select the directory output by running `sdk home tomcat 8.5.94` from a terminal as the *Tomcat installation directory*.
-            * This was created by the [devenv-install.py](./devenv-install.py) script.
+            * This was created by SDKMAN!.
         1. Click **Finish**.
     1. Click **Next**.
 1. On the **Add and Remove** screen: